 Richard is the Executive Vice President and Chief Administrative Officer for Mackenzie Health and serves as the CFO for Mi².
 Richard is a strategic leader in the development of Information, Communication, Automation Technology (ICAT) Healthcare framework and the Internet of Healthcare Things (IoHTs) in Mackenzie Health.
 He holds an MBA from York University, a BSc from the University of Manchester and is a Chartered Professional Accountant, Ontario.

 Angus has a unique blend of training and experience in science and business.
 He is a published author in popular scientific journals with contributions to various topic in cancer biology.
 Beyond science, his experience include consulting, marketing and strategy development in healthcare organizations and in the private sector.
-His primary focus is consulting engagements with healthcare innovators, industry partners and academic institutions.
-Angus' involvement in project operation includes the design, development and the implementation of marketing strategy for internal and external health innovation projects.
+His primary role includes consulting engagements with healthcare innovators, industry partners and academic institutions.
+Angus' involvement in project operations includes business and financial model consulting, marketing strategies, partnership contract engagements and project management.
 He is also cross appointed to various Mackenzie Health’s clinical and Health IT projects to provide critical inputs related to content strategy and media designs.
 He holds a H.BSc, MSc., and MMI degree.

 Diane is a seasoned professional with over 30 years of proven experience in Digital Health, Nursing and Education.
 She is an active leader in a variety of professional associations such as Canada’s Health Informatics Executive Forum (CHIEF), RNAO and has participated in speaking engagements both provincially and nationally.
 Diane is a strong advocate on providing access to health information to help empower patients to take an active role in their health care.
 Diane is one of few Chief Information Officers (CIO) who can claim the achievement of reaching Stage 7 EMRAM.
 Diane has transitioned from her former role as CIO at Mackenzie Health to her current position as Senior Advisor at the Mackenzie Innovation Institute.